ankermarco/mkodo/Readme.md

 Much appreciated for spending your time reading my code.
 I'll be so grateful for any feedbacks.

+# How to open this project
+Open MKLottery.xcworkspace using Xcode, that's all.
+Then select `MKLotterySwfitui` from the lists of schemes.
+And select the targeted simulator or device. finally click on the build and run button, you will see app is running.

 # Tasks completed

 ## Essential Tasks